Next-AI-Labs-Inc/agent-swarm/WRITE.md

 $AGENT_SWARM_PATH/scripts/log_memory.sh \
   --repo "gptcoach-frontend" \
   --type "success" \
-  --context "Dark mode toggle on /settings page persistence" \
+  --context "When user toggles dark mode in /settings" \
   --lesson "When user clicks dark mode toggle in /settings, SettingsPage.js calls updateUserPreferences() which writes theme='dark' to user_preferences table.
 This triggers themeChanged event that ThemeContext.js listens for, causing it to update React context state.
 All components using useTheme() hook then re-render with dark styles.
 On browser refresh or new session, App.js componentDidMount reads user_preferences.theme from database before first render and initializes ThemeContext with saved value, so user sees dark theme immediately without flash of light theme." \
   --tags "ui,theme,darkmode,settings,persistence,database" \
   --confidence 10 \